101 – McMaster University

 Bachelor of Engineering and Bachelor of Engineering (Co-op)

-Integrated Biomedical Engineering & Health Sciences (iBioMed) and Integrated Biomedical Engineering & Health Sciences (co-op)
+Integrated Biomedical Engineering & Health Sciences (iBioMed) and Integrated Biomedical Engineering & Health Sciences (iBioMed Co-op)

 Bachelor of Health Sciences (Honours)

-Enrollment in Level I is limited to 240 students.
-A minimum average of 90% is required to be considered for this program.
-The mandatory supplementary application must be submitted online.
+Enrollment in Level I is limited to 240 students and admission is by selection.
+We require a minimum average of 90% for consideration for this program.
+You must submit the Bachelor of Health Sciences (Honours) mandatory supplementary application by the specified deadline.

 Honours Integrated Science (iSci)

-Enrollment in Level l is limited to 110 students.
-Successful candidates are required to present a minimum average of 85% to be considered for this program.
-The deadline for application to this program is February 1 and the test dates can be found at takecasper.com to complete the mandatory CASPer supplementary assessment/application for Nursing.
+Enrollment in Level l is limited to 120 students and admission is by selection.
+Successful candidates must present a minimum average of 85% for consideration for this program.
+The deadline for application to this program is February 1.
+Find the test dates for the required CASPer supplementary assessment/application on the CASPer website.

 Deferral of Admission

-McMaster will accept written requests to defer enrollment for a maximum of 1 year from students who officially accept McMaster’s offer of admission via the OUAC prior to the required response deadline, and who have satisfied all conditions of their admission by the specified deadline.
+We will review written requests to defer enrollment for a maximum of 1 year.
+You must accept our offer of admission through the OUAC prior to the required response deadline and must also satisfy all conditions of your admission by the specified deadline before you submit your written request to defer your enrollment to fall 2022.
+Our deferral application process normally opens in July each year.
+Check our Future Students website for more information.

-All requests for deferral of admission should be based on extraordinary circumstances and written requests must be forwarded to the Admissions Office no later than August 31.
+All requests for deferral of admission should be based on extraordinary circumstances, and you must forward requests via the online process no later than September 1, 2021.

-Deferrals of enrollment are not automatic and each case will be judged on its own merit.
-If a deferral is granted, admission will be guaranteed for the following fall/winter session provided that you do not attend a secondary or postsecondary institution in the interim.
+Deferrals of enrollment are not automatic, and we will judge each case on its own merit.
+If we grant a deferral, we will guarantee admission for the following fall/winter session provided that you do not attend a secondary or postsecondary institution in the interim.

-The Faculty of Engineering permits you to enroll in a co‑op or a non‑co‑op version of each program in any level.
-Simply choose the appropriate Engineering or Computer Science co‑op courses at the time of registration to be considered as registered in the co‑op version of the programs.
-Co‑op placements are a mandatory component of all B.Tech.
-Honours Degree programs.
+The Faculty of Engineering permits you to enroll in a co-op or a non-co-op version of each program in any level.
+Simply choose the appropriate Engineering or Computer Science co-op courses at the time of registration for us to consider you for the co-op version of the programs.
+Co-op placements are a mandatory component of all Bachelor of Technology Honours degree programs.

-The School of Business offers an optional internship program after successful completion of Level 3.
+The School of Business offers an optional internship program after successful completion of Level III.

-The Faculty of Social Sciences offers an internship option to those registered in most Honours programs if you have successfully completed your second year.
+The Faculty of Social Sciences offers an internship option to those registered in most Honours programs if they have successfully completed their second year.

 Many opportunities exist for interdisciplinary studies in the following areas: